top of page

 Another Frisian fighter in France

 Frisian men were quite prominent fighters during the Crusades in the High Middle Ages.
 Besides their ferocious reputation and their large naval fleets, a name of a Frisian cavalryman has been preserved too.
 It is from the siege of the great city of Toulouse, part of the Crusade against the Cathars in Occitania.
 His name was Rainers lo Frison 'Rainers the Frisian'.
-Check our post Terrorist Fighters from the Wadden Sea.
+Check our blog post Terrorist Fighters from the Wadden Sea.
+The era of the Crusades.
 Hopefully these fighters did not contribute to the destruction of the basilica of Saint Fris in Bassoues.

 Note 1 - Feast day of Saint Fris is on the 16th of January.

-In the medieval saga of Saint Cunera, it the king of the river Rhine, Radbod, who saves Cunera from the Huns by hiding her under his cloak.
-Read our post Don’t believe everything they say about sweet Cunera.
+In the medieval saga of Saint Cunera, it the king of the River Rhine, Radbod, who saves Cunera from the Huns by hiding her under his cloak.
+Read our blog post Don’t believe everything they say about sweet Cunera.

-Note 3 - Another famous Frisian standard bearer was the young Frisian women Tjede Peckes (1500-1517) from Land Wursten east of the river Weser.
-Find her story in our post Joan of Arc an inspiration for Land Wursten.
+Note 3 - Another famous Frisian standard bearer was the young Frisian women Tjede Peckes (1500-1517) from Land Wursten east of the River Weser.
+Find her story in our blog post Joan of Arc an inspiration for Land Wursten.

-Note 4 - Featured image is the village of Bassoues with its donjon.
+Note 4 - Featured image is the village of Bassoues with its tall donjon.

 Suggested music